 The survey collected 68 valid responses from staff in FE and HE students' unions and NUS.
 This small sample size may reflect the low number of Black staff in students' unions or barriers to taking part in the survey.
-For example, in the NUS Diversity Survey 2011-2012, 1,103 non-student staff took part and only 77 were Black.

-While this research project is not a comparative study between Black and white staff, our findings are backed up by related research and trends exploring the experiences of Black staff in employment.
+For example, in the NUS Diversity Survey 2011-2012, 1,103 non-student staff took part and only 77 were Black.32 findings are backed up by related research and trends exploring the experiences of Black staff in employment.
 We wanted to solely focus on Black staff in this research project, however for future projects it will also be important to consider the value of comparing the experiences of Black staff to those of white staff.